sodafoundation/architecture-analysis/arch-design/installer/SODAInstallerArchitectureDesign.md

 # SODA Installer Architecture Design

-Author(s): [Sanil Kumar](https://github.com/skdwriting) ; //please add here
+Author(s): [Sanil Kumar](https://github.com/skdwriting) ; [Noel McLoughlin](https://github/noelmcloughlin) ;//please add here

 ## Introduction

+SODA Foundation (SF) is an open source project that aims to foster an ecosystem of open source data management and storage software for data autonomy.
+GAIA-X, a project to develop common requirements for a European data infrastructure, has complmentary goals.
+Linux Foundation (LF), a sustainable open source ecosystem, hosts some of the world's most important open source projects, including Linux and SODA.
+The Cloud Native Computing Foundation (CNCF) hosts critical components of the global technology infrastructure.
+Both SODA and CNCF are LF member projects.[1-4]

-SODA Installer is a project for the overall SODA Installer of every SODA release.
-Each SODA Release will integrate multiple SODA Projects to provide integrated use cases and features for the users of SODA Releases.
-Hence, SODA Installer will be the master installer through which the complete setup of SODA Release happens.
-It needs to work with individual project installers, provide guidelines for individual project installers, and streamline and enhance the overall installation experience of SODA Release.
+SODA Installer is the overall Installer project.
+Each Release integrates multiple member projects to provide integrated use cases and features for the users of the Releases.
+Hence, SODA Installer will be the master installer for SODA Foundation.
+The current SODA installer leverages Ansible, Bash, Helm and YAML models.
+There is some unit test (UT), continious integration (CI), and continious deployment (CD) coverage.[5]

-## Motivation and background
+## Motivation & background
-Currently, SODA installer based on ansible is directly using ansible-playbook with limited options like install and clean.
-Many other supported installation methods are not really maintained and managed, like salt etc.

-All the installation methods from soda foundation for soda releases and its documentations are scattered.
+Currently, the SODA installer based on Ansible playbooks with limited options like install and clean.
+Other installation methods (Salt and Helm) are not clearly supported or maintained.
+All installation methods and documentation are scattered.
+Three type of software package must be handled-

+  1. SODA member projects deliver "installers" as scripts/ansible, with no shared model.
+  2. CNCF projects deliver "releases" as tarballs, with no common model exposed for installers.
+  3. Other projects deliver "packages" (i.e. docker, vagrant, image, yum, zypper, apt, ansible, salt, tarball).

-In this improvement proposal, trying to make a simple and unified install interface for SODA Releases considering all the install methods supported.
+In this improvement proposal, we propose a simple and unified install interface for SODA Releases.

-Also post installation management facilities can be provided through the same tools.

 ## Goals

--   Enhance and simplify the installation for SODA Release
+- Make SODA release adoption simple.
--   Improve the user experience
+- Improved user experience.
--   Consolidate all the installation documentations and methods supported in SODA for SODA Release
+- Consolidate all installation methods and documentation across member projects.
--  Manage all the dependencies, prerequisites etc
--   Post installation system monitoring/logs etc.
-- Provide configuration options
-- Seamless end to end installation of SODA Release
+- Deliver seamless end to end installation of member project, and SODA releases.
-- Tools and methods to debug
+- Tools and method to troubleshoot installation.
-- Instal fail recovery, restart, optimized downloads
+- Upgrade and Rollback with Data Protection.
-- Upgrade, Rollback and so on.
+- Commandline, and possibly Graphical User, interface.

-This architecture design can consider all different options for installer:
-- GUI based
-- Commandline based
-- Different types of installations (Autoinstall, quick install, dev install etc)
+- Different types of installations (developer, end user).
-- Different ways/tools (ansible, helm, or any such better options)
+- Effective and coherent technology (ansible, helm, or any such better options).
+- Model-Driven installation and upgrade (software/configuration).

 ### Non-Goals

--   Project Level installation and its configuration (Each component installation to be handled by the specific installer of the project or components)
+- Project level installation and its configuration (scale up).
-- This architecture design will give the guidelines
+- Component level installation and its configuration (scale down).

 ### Assumptions and Constraints

-- Each SODA Project to follow SODA Installer guidelines from this document.
-Otherwise, certain features of this installer may not work as needed.
+- Each SODA Project should follow guidelines provided by this document, to satisfy features of the SODA installer.
-- The implementation can be in phased manner.
-Each phase needs to provide valuable e2e features of SODA installer
+- The implementation can be phased, evolving valuable features for end-to-end SODA installation.

 ### Requirement Analysis

 ### Input Requirements (need to refine more)

+Some core requirements are:

+-   Model Driven Deployment - SODA and Deployment model.
--   Single command-line interface for soda release installation
+-   Single command-line interface (install, management, development).

--   Reasonable control on the installation configurations
+-   Reasonable control on the installation configurations (good defaults, sitedata, reference deployment).

--   Installation log
+-   Installation log.

--   History information for last 5 installations on the same system
+-   History information for last n installations on the same system

--   precheck, post-install check supported

--   Post installation management/monitoring (Minimum features)
+-   Post installation management and monitoring (minimal feature).

+A survey of open github issues reveals technical debt.

+- Need example use cases (Referenece Deployments) [@rajat-soda] [#404]
+- SODA orchestrator?
+Upgrade paths [@noelmcloughlin] [#400 ]
+- Cleanup installation [@anvithks, @joseph-v ] [#399, #278]
+- Ubuntu 20.04 / CentOS / SystemD [@osiveteam, @kumarashit, @kumarashit ] [#353, #261, #381]
+- Comprehensive CI/CD for installer [@kumarashit, @kumarashit ] [#345, #396 ]
+- Installation with single command with good defaults [@rajat-soda] [#388][#403]
+- Installer UI [@osiveteam] [#386]
+- Idempotence Installer [@NajmudheenCT, @joseph-v , @Shruthi-1MN ] [#401, #369, #277]
+- Cloud Native Installer [@joseph-v, @sushanthakumar, @PravinRanjan10 ] [#361, #328, #323]
+- Validate Released Artifacts [@kumarashit ] [#352]
+- Pre-install check and configure [@kumarashit ] [#350]
+- CNCF components configuration (no hardcoding) [@himanshuvar, @joseph-v, @Shruthi-1MN ] [#376, #327, #375, #382]
+- CNCF component installers [@PravinRanjan10, @thatsdone ][#326, #270 ]
+- SODA configuration [@kumarashit, @sushanthakumar, @NajmudheenCT ] [#318. #306, #301]
+- SODA Upgrade/Reinstall, no data loss [@joseph-v ] [#279]
+- YIG installer [#276]

 ### Feature Requirements

 #### Requirement Analysis

+The command line installer shoud provide the following functions:

+- Install SODA
+- Install SODA [componentA,]
+- Upgrade SODA
+- Clean SODA
+2. SODA manage
+3. SODA clean

 Provide the input requirements in cli